datarootsio/cheek/README.md

 	"triggered_by": "CoffeeRequestButton",
-	"triggered": ["CoffeeMachine"], // this job triggered another one "retry_attempt": 2, // which retry attempt this was (0 = first attempt) "retries_exhausted": true // true when all retries have been exhausted }
+	"triggered": ["CoffeeMachine"], // this job triggered another one "retry_attempt": 2, // which retry attempt this was (0 = first attempt) "retries_exhausted": true, // true when all retries have been exhausted "triggered_by_job_run": { // parent job context when triggered by another job "status": 0,
+		"log": "Parent job completed successfully",
+		"name": "ParentJob",
+		"triggered_at": "2023-04-01T11:59:00Z",
+		"triggered_by": "cron"
+	}
+}
 ```

+When a job is triggered by another job via `trigger_job`, the webhook payload includes a `triggered_by_job_run` field containing the complete context of the parent job that triggered it.
+This provides full visibility into the job execution chain and allows for more sophisticated workflow tracking and debugging.

 The `notify_slack_webhook` sends a JSON payload to your Slack webhook url with the following structure (which is Slack app compatible):